 Good showmanship in the telling of the brand story creates a sustainable competitive advantage.
 There are more people infiltrating your space, seeking to capitalize on intellectual properties similar to yours or sell the same products you offer.
-These are your competitors, vying for the same outcomes (quality referrals, sales, thought leadership, job offers, etc.).
+These are your rivals, vying for the same outcomes (quality referrals, sales, thought leadership, job offers, etc.).
 In the daily fight to capture attention and win the battle for top of mind, you must outthink, outpace, outperform, and out-communicate them.
 They are bringing their A game every day.
 Are you?

 ♦ In his play, As You Like It, William Shakespeare writes: “All the world’s a stage.
 And all the men and women merely players.”
 If you are to become preeminent, then a baseline enthusiasm is simply not enough.
-More skill, tact, and adrenaline are required to distinguish yourself as a top-line personal brand.
+More skill, tact, and adrenaline are required to distinguish yourself top-line personal brand.